U.S. Route 50 in Maryland: Prince George's County

-US 50 passes through West Virginia, Virginia, and Washington, D.C., before it crosses back into Maryland at the eastern border of Washington, D.C.
-From here, the route continues west into Washington, D.C., as New York Avenue.
-From the Washington, D.C., border, US 50 heads into Prince George's County as the John Hanson Highway, a six-lane freeway.
-The road soon intersects the southern terminus of the Baltimore–Washington Parkway (unsigned MD 295) and MD 201 (which heads south to the Washington, D.C., border and becomes District of Columbia Route 295) at a hybrid interchange with a full cloverleaf and partial-Y elements.
+US 50 passes through West Virginia, Virginia, and Washington, DC, before it crosses back into Maryland at the eastern border of Washington, DC From here, the route continues west into Washington, DC, as New York Avenue.
+From the Washington, DC, border, US 50 heads into Prince George's County as the John Hanson Highway, a six-lane freeway.
+The road soon intersects the southern terminus of the Baltimore–Washington Parkway (unsigned MD 295) and MD 201 (which heads south to the Washington, DC, border and becomes District of Columbia Route 295) at a hybrid interchange with a full cloverleaf and partial-Y elements.
 Following this, the US 50 freeway narrows to four lanes and heads east, running between MD 459 and an industrial area to the north and Amtrak's Northeast Corridor railroad line to the south and passing under the Alexandria Extension of CSX's Capital Subdivision railroad line.
 The road enters Cheverly and comes to an interchange with the southern terminus of MD 459 and Columbia Park Road that provides access to the Cheverly station along Washington Metro's Orange Line to the south; this interchange does not have a westbound exit.
 Past this interchange, the route curves northeast and runs between residential neighborhoods to the northwest and the Northeast Corridor and Orange Line tracks to the southeast.
 The freeway leaves Cheverly and comes to the MD 202 exit, which is a combination of partial cloverleaf and trumpet interchanges.
 US 50 continues through suburban areas alongside the railroad tracks, passing near the Landover station along the Orange Line that can be accessed from MD 202.
 The road heads through a section of Landover Hills and widens to six lanes, reaching a diamond interchange with MD 410.
 Past this interchange, the freeway turns east and passes over Amtrak's Northeast Corridor and Washington Metro's Orange Line.
 The route comes to an interchange with Garden City Drive (MD 950) and Ardwick Ardmore Road (US 50PA) that provides access to the New Carrollton station serving Amtrak trains, MARC's Penn Line, and the terminus of Washington Metro's Orange Line to the north of the road; this interchange does not have an eastbound exit.
 Following this interchange, US 50 passes office parks and industrial development in New Carrollton.
 The highway reaches a hybrid turbine interchange with I-95/I-495, the Capital Beltway.